-One of the many problems of decking is warping, more so with wooden decks.
+One of the many problems of decking is warping, more so with wooden deckings.
 That’s why more people are choosing composites, as they are more resistant to warping.
 Unfortunately, that doesn’t mean it can’t happen.
 So if it does happen, the question is, how do you fix it?
-And what causes composite decking to warp so that you can prevent it?
+And what causes composite decking boards to warp so that you can prevent it?

 Fixing Warped Composite Decking

 Composites will still warp under certain circumstances.
-If you own a deck, it’s best to know what to do if it happens.
-So how do you fix a composite deck if it warps?
+If you own a decking, it’s best to know what to do if it happens.
+So, how do you fix a composite decking if it warps?
 Do you need professional help?
 The truth is, as long as you have the tools, you may not need to contact a professional installer only to fix a board or two.
-But if pretty much every part of the deck is warped, you may want to consider calling for professional assistance.
-The worst-case scenario is that you may have to replace the entire deck altogether.
+But if pretty much every part of the decking is warped, you may want to consider calling for professional assistance.
+The worst-case scenario is that you may have to replace the entire decking altogether.

 So if you only have a few warped decking boards, how will you be able to fix it?
-In most cases, fixing a warped composite decking requires replacement of each individually warped board.
+In most cases, fixing a warped composite decking requires the replacement of each individually warped board.
 Here are the steps on how to do it.

-- First, you will want to identify the parts of your deck that need replacement.
+- First, you will want to identify the parts of your decking that require replacement.
 Then, measure the composite boards that you will replace.
 You will need to be as accurate as possible, especially if the boards are cut before installation.
 You’ll also want to take note of the depth of the decking boards.

 - Next, you will need a circular saw to cut through the warped decking board.
 When using saws, make sure to follow any safety precautions.
 Wear gloves and safety goggles for protection.
 Start cutting the board at no more than the depth of the decking boards to avoid damage to the joists.
 Saw the boards lengthwise, as it can make it easy for you to pry the decking boards.